Credit: Marketing Image via Shutterstock

-Develop a very clear and focused insight into why a potential customer would use your business.
-More specifically, what is the core need that your offering will meet — is it to help you customer get through the day more easily, is it to enable them to do their job for efficiently or is it to respected and admired by friends?
-Your offering should be designed to meet customer needs better than competition.
+- Develop a very clear and focused insight into why a potential customer would use your business.
+More specifically, what is the core need that your offering will meet — is it to help your customers get through the day more easily, is it to enable them to do their job more efficiently or is it to be respected and admired by friends?
+Your offering should be designed to meet customer needs better than the competition.

-Identify your target customers.
+- Identify your target customers.
 There are numerous potential customers in most markets, but to succeed faster and better, a small business must study the market to determine the characteristics of its best target customers.
 The target customer should be described in detail.
-In so doing, one also develops a clearer picture of the expected sales revenues and financials.
+In doing so, a business also develops a clearer picture of the expected sales revenues and financials.

-Define the competitors you face who would also want your target customers, and/or from whom you will take customers to build your business success.
+- Identify the competitors that would also want your target customers, and/or from which competitors you will take customers to build your business success.
 Small business managers seldom take the time to study their competitors in depth.
 But you must understand who your competitors are, what is their core competitive advantage and how they will respond to your offering (price cuts, increased communication, etc.).
-There is always a competitor — never make the mistake of assuming there is none.
+There is always a competitor — never make the mistake of assuming there isn't.